systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 * Everything in System Initiative is a TypeScript function, editable through the customize screen
 * System Initiative is real-time and multiplayer
-* You can use Qualifications to write "Policy as Code" that executes in real time
+* You can use Qualifications to write "Policy as Code" that executes in real-time
 * Underneath System Initiative is a reactive hyper-graph of functions
 * Everything in System Initiative is open and hackable - completely visible and actionable